manala/debian-packages/oauth2-proxy/README.md

 ## Update

-* Update "PACKAGE_VERSION" in Makefile
+* Update "PACKAGE_VERSION" and ""PACKAGE_SOURCE" in Makefile
-* Add an entry to debian.*/changelog (use "date --rfc-2822" command to specify date)
+* Add an entry to debian.*/changelog (use "date --rfc-2822 -u" command to specify date)